abydahana/dwitri/README.md

 7. Following, Friendship System,
 8. Multi Language,
 9. Pages Management.

 It's has been build using Codeigniter in HMVC concept, so you can easily doing update and knowing well the script source.

 # INSTALLING
 Download repository, extract on your destination folder, access through browser.
 You should redirected to install page.
 Follow the instructions until setup is complete.

+# DONATION
+You may want buy me a coffee, please send a little pitty to my Paypal: abydahana[at]gmail.com